Our Materials

 HPHT diamonds are made by mimicking the Earth’s natural conditions - applying extreme pressure and heat to a carbon source (like graphite) in the presence of a metal catalyst (such as iron, cobalt or nickel).

 Just as we thoughtfully source our diamonds, we work closely with Australian-based suppliers to hand-select exceptional natural gemstones.
 From locally mined Australian sapphires and zircons to artisanally sourced stones from Madagascar and Sri Lanka, each gem supports small-scale miners and their communities.
-These locally and ethically sourced stones are a meaningful choice - offering traceability, a lighter environmental footprint, and a positive impact on people rather than corporations.
+These locally and ethically sourced stones are a meaningful choice - offering traceability, a lighter environmental footprint, and a positive impact on local communities.